gitlabhq/gitlabhq/doc/user/discussions/index.md

 Custom commit messages will be introduced by [#54404](https://gitlab.com/gitlab-org/gitlab-ce/issues/54404).

-## Start a discussion from a non-discussion comment
+## Start a discussion by replying to a non-discussion comment

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/30299) in GitLab 11.9